Information about Doxifluridine

-Doxifluridine is used in the treatment of stomach, colon, rectum, breast, cervical and bladder cancer.
+Doxifluridine is used in the treatment of cancer.
+It is especially used in cancers of stomach, colon, rectum, breast, uterus, cervix and bladder.

 How Doxifluridine works

 Doxifluridine interferes with the growth of DNA and RNA of the cancer cells by substituting their building blocks.
 It prevents the cancer cells from growing and multiplying.